 When do you start to get ready for bed?
-It may come as a surprise to you, but a proper night of sleep doesn’t start when you turn off the lights and lay down in bed.
+It may surprise you, but a proper night of sleep doesn’t start when you turn off the lights and lie down in bed.
 It actually begins hours before.

 By Niki Saccareccia

-There is still more mystery around why we need to sleep then there is science that can explain it.
+There is still more mystery around why we need to sleep than there is science that can explain it.
 But one fact everyone can agree on is that sleep is essential.
-Without it, our executive thinking becomes compromised, our physical health suffers, short-term memory gets weaker and our tolerance for stress plummets.
+Without it, our executive thinking becomes compromised, our physical health suffers, our short-term memory worsens, and our stress tolerance plummets.
 Sleep deprivation has been shown to look a lot like intoxication when it comes to driving and physical coordination.
 So even if we never really understand why sleep is so important, we all understand the consequences of not getting enough of it.
-Normal mental health and normal sleep health overlap, so applying self-awareness to our bedtime rituals is a no-brainer, especially when we’re feeling the brain fog!
+Normal mental health and normal sleep health overlap, so applying self-awareness to our bedtime rituals is a no-brainer, especially when we’re feeling brain fog!

 Set the Mood for Great Sleep with these Best Practices before bedtime

 Your room needs to be very dark and slightly cool.
 Think about how nighttime feels when you're camping: the Earth is cool, and the sun has set.
 Strategically place items in front of device lights that remain on all the time.
 Dim your device screens and keep the blinds drawn tightly.
 Using multiple layers of bedding can help you adjust your comfort level while keeping the air in the room cooler.

 Begin to reduce your light exposure 30 minutes prior to bedtime

 Just as our biology responds to sunset, we need to reduce the amount of bright light in our domestic environment, so our mind gets the signal that it is time to start slowing down.
 Create an atmosphere in your home by turning off or dimming some of the lights, using candlelight or other soft/warm light to create a less stimulating effect in your visual space.